 Know how to apply the correct charge to moderate heat and prevent overcharge.

 The charge algorithm for NiMH is similar to NiCd with the exception that NiMH is more complex.
-The NDV to detect full charge is faint, especially when charging at less than 0.5C.
+Negative Delta V to detect full charge is faint, especially when charging at less than 0.5C.
 A mismatched or hot pack reduces the symptoms further.

-The NDV in a NiMH charger should respond to a voltage drop of less than 5mV per cell.
+NDV in a NiMH charger should respond to a voltage drop of 5mV per cell or less.
 This requires electronic filtering to compensate for noise and voltage fluctuations induced by the battery and the charger.
 Well-designed NiMH chargers include NDV, voltage plateau, delta temperature (dT/dt), temperature threshold and time-out timers into the full-charge detection algorithm.
 These “or-gates” utilize whatever comes first.
 Many chargers include a 30-minute topping charge of 0.1C to boost the capacity by a few percentage points.

 Some advanced chargers apply an initial fast charge of 1C.
 When reaching a certain voltage threshold, a rest of a few minutes is added, allowing the battery to cool down.
 The charge continues at a lower current and then applies further current reductions as the charge progresses.
 This scheme continues until the battery is fully charged.
 Known as the “step-differential charge,” this method works well for all nickel-based batteries.

-Chargers utilizing the step-differential or other aggressive charge methods achieve a capacity gain of about six percent over a more basic charger.
+Chargers utilizing the step-differential or other aggressive charge methods achieve a capacity gain of about 6 percent over a more basic charger.
 Although a higher capacity is desirable, filling the battery to the brim adds stress and shortens the overall battery life.
-Rather than achieving the expected 350 to 400 service cycles, the aggressive charger might exhaust the pack after 300 cycles.
+Rather than achieving the expected 350–400 service cycles, the aggressive charger might exhaust the pack after 300 cycles.

 Comments are intended for "commenting," an open discussion amongst site visitors.
 Battery University monitors the comments and understands the importance of expressing perspectives and opinions in a shared forum.
 However, all communication must be done with the use of appropriate language and the avoidance of spam and discrimination.